Merry130/Merry130/README.md

 - 🤝 I’m looking for help with **Exploring New Technologies**

-- 👨‍💻 All of my projects are available at [https://ajnsr31qrj0qirmzo3mzsg.on.drv.tw/Portfolio/www.portfolio.com/](https://ajnsr31qrj0qirmzo3mzsg.on.drv.tw/Portfolio/www.portfolio.com/)

-- 📫 How to reach me **https://www.linkedin.com/in/miriam-temesghen-24a2a023a/**

 - ⚡ Fun fact **I'm really into Arts, especially music.
 I don't play any instruments, but listen to everything.
 My favorite song is Like My Father by Jax.**

 <h3 align="left">Connect with me:</h3>